-- 3. Mention the characteristics of nucleus. - Spherical or ovoid and about 10 μm in diameter - Two membrane- outer and inner membrane - Outer membrane continues with ER - Contains -chromatin, nucleolus and nucleoplasm - Chromatin can be divided into heterochromatin and euchromatin

-• Nucleolus is a round structure contains large amount of DNA and rRNA
+3. Mention the characteristics of the nucleus.

+- Spherical or ovoid and about 10 μm in diameter - Two membrane- outer and inner membrane - Outer membrane continues with ER - Contains -chromatin, nucleolus and nucleoplasm - Chromatin can be divided into heterochromatin and euchromatin - Nucleolus is a round structure contains large amount of DNA and rRNA - Nuclear membrane has pores

-- Nuclear membrane has pores - 4.
-Distinguish between euchromatin and heterochromatin
+4. Distinguish between euchromatin and heterochromatin

 Euchromatin Heterochromatin

 Loosely coiled chromatin Highly coiled chromatin

-Transcriptionally active part Transcriptionally inactive part
+Transcriptionally active part of Transcriptionally inactive part of

-of genome of genome
+genome genome

 Stains lightly Stains darker

+5. What are inclusion bodies?

+Inclusion bodies in bacteria are non-membrane-bound, often spherical, aggregates of stainable substances, typically proteins, found in the cytoplasm.

-- 5. What are inclusion bodies?
-Insoluble cellular wastes or storage products in the cytoplasm are called inclusion bodies. - 6.
-How are chloroplast similar to mitochondria?
-Similarities- - Both organelles have their own circular DNA - Both organelles have double membrane - Both organelles have 70 S ribosomes - 7.
-How are mitochondria and chloroplast different? - Mitochondria generates ATP by oxidative phosphorylation while chloroplast uses light to generate ATP. - Chloroplast has green pigment- chlorophyll while mitochondria lack it. - 8.
-Distinguish between microtubules and microfilaments c.
+6. How are chloroplasts similar to mitochondria?
+Similarities-

+- Both organelles have their own circular DNA

+- Both organelles have double membrane

+- Both organelles have 70 S ribosomes

+7. How are mitochondria and chloroplast different?

+- Mitochondria generates ATP by oxidative phosphorylation while chloroplast uses light to generate ATP. - Chloroplast has green pigment- chlorophyll while mitochondria lack it.

+8. Distinguish between microtubules and microfilaments

+Microtubules Microfilaments Protein- tubulin Protein- actin Found in- cilia, flagella, and spindle fibre Found in- cytoplasm below the membrane Responsible for the movement of cell organelles, chromosomes, and cell (cilia and flagella) Responsible for endocytosis, exocytosis, and movement of cells

+9. What is the importance of plastids in plant cells?

+- a.
+Plastid containing chlorophyll is important for photosynthesis - b.
+Plastid containing other colours are important for brightly coloured flowers and fruits - c.
 Plastids that do not contain any colour are important for food storage

-Microtubules Microfilaments

-Protein- tubulin Protein- actin

-Found in- cilia, flagella, and Found in- cytoplasm below

-spindle fibre the membrane

-Responsible for the movement Responsible for endocytosis,

-of cell organelles, exocytosis, and movement of

-chromosomes, and cell (cilia cells

-and flagella)

-- 9. What is the importance of plastids in plant cells? - a.
-Plastid containing chlorophyll is important for photosynthesis - b.
-Plastid containing other colours are important for brightly coloured flowers and fruits